 As you review your systems, keep an eye out for opportunities for operational efficiencies.
 Build those practices into your current systems and then make sure they’re transferred to any new location you open.

 Just because your first business is profitable, doesn’t mean you’re financially ready to open a second location.
-You’ll need to take a deep look into your books and determine if you have the revenue, profits, cash flow, and financing to sustain an expansion.
+You’ll need to take a deep look into your books and determine if you have the revenue, profits, cash flow, and financing to support your business expansion strategy.
 Also, make sure that you have enough financial coverage to keep your current business financially stable.

 Talk with a Certified Public Accountant (CPA) to fully understand the financial health of your current location.
 As an expert, a CPA can make sure you’re financially prepared to take on any unforeseen costs with opening a new location and help you prepare for long-term investments.

-Well-planned business expansion can lead to long-term business success
+Well-planned business expansion strategy can lead to long-term business success

 When your business is successful, it only makes sense for it to grow.
 The keys to growing your business in a way that’s sustainable are thorough planning and waiting for the right timing.
 If your business is hitting the six benchmarks above, then you’re likely ready.
 And if it’s not there yet, you’ll know what to look for as you work toward that goal.